cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-A fragment of the Newton polygon of f, based on its non weakly zero coefficients.
+A fragment of the Newton polygon of `f`, based on its non weakly zero coefficients.

 ## Hensel lifting